Back to jobs

 Key Responsibilities

-• Own the end-to-end product vision and roadmap for the BESS platform, spanning site controls, cloud optimization, and operational interfaces.
+• Own the end-to-end product vision and roadmap for the BESS platform, spanning site controls, cloud optimization, operational interfaces and customer-facing modeling tools proposal workflows.

-• Conduct user research with operators, asset managers and field services teams to deeply understand workflows and pain points.
+• Conduct user research with operators, sales engineers, energy analysts, and customers to deeply understand workflows, pain points, and evaluation criteria.

 • Write detailed product requirements documents (PRDs) with user stories, acceptance criteria, and technical specifications.